monkey192/learn-k8s/nginx-service/readme.md

 nginx-55f88444bb-x9wcq
 nginx-55f88444bb-lzxl6
 ```
-👆 all pods are forwarded
+👆 all pods are forwarded to

 ### destroy
 ```sh